ansible/receptor/docs/source/contributing.rst

 An initial checklist for your change to increase the likelihood of acceptance:
 - No issues when running linters/code checkers
 - No issues from unit/functional tests
-- Write good commit messages.
-See How to write a Git commit message<https://cbea.ms/git-commit/>.
+- Write desriptive and meaningful commit messages.
+See `How to write a Git commit message <https://cbea.ms/git-commit/>`_ and `Learn to write good commit message and description <https://gist.github.com/webknjaz/cb7d7bf62c3dda4b1342d639d0e78d79>`_.

 ===============
 Release process